Catfish Noodling | The Ultimate Guide

 Who Goes Catfish Noodling (Is it for me?)

 Noodling is one of the craziest ways to catch a fish that you could imagine!
-It how to go catfish noodlinginvolves serious strength, a whole lot of mud, and a little bit of crazy.
+It involves serious strength, a whole lot of mud, and a little bit of crazy.
 Put all those things together and you get what is quite possibly the most redneck sport in America.
 Also known as “Hillybillly Handfishing,” noodling is most common in the midwestern and southern states.
 Surprisingly enough, noodling is actually illegal in 34 states!
 Don’t let that stop you, though!
 There are still sixteen states where handfishing IS legal… but we will fill you in on the details of why it’s illegal and which states are good to go in a later section.

 While noodling is typically a redneck sport, it’s not just for the country boys and girls out there!
 Noodling is a fantastic sport for anyone who wants to experience nature fully - by getting in and living and breathing it!
 It gives you the opportunity to spend an afternoon with a group of buddies, laughing and living life, and then enjoy the spoils of your catch in the evening, fresh-caught and delicious.
 It’s also a fantastic opportunity to try something new and challenging… and as long as you are very careful and go with a professional it should be safe, too!